An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Introduction

-We aim to gain in-depth insights into password update processes and investigate their impact on end-users and password managers. \item \emph{[Challenges and Obstacles] What are common security, usability, and automation challenges and obstacles end-users and password managers face when interacting with password update processes?}

-We aim to identify and understand the challenges to contribute towards more secure and usable processes in the future. \item \emph{[Recommendations] How can websites be better supported to deploy more secure, easy-to-use, and more easily automated password update processes?}

-Based on our results, we make recommendations for service providers, password managers, and the research community.
+To date, the literature lacks a systematic analysis of password update processes on the web.
+We aim to contribute to a deeper understanding of the challenges posed by password update processes and give recommendations to enhance the security, usability, and automation capabilities.
+In this work, we answer and discuss the following research questions: \begin{enumerate}[leftmargin=*,label=RQ\arabic*,format=\bfseries,itemsep=0pt,partopsep=0pt,parsep=0pt,labelwidth=2pt] \item [State~of~the~Art] \emph{How do websites implement password update processes?} We aim to gain in-depth insights into password update processes and investigate their impact on end-users and password managers. \item [Challenges and Obstacles] \emph{What are common security, usability, and automation challenges and obstacles end-users and password managers face when interacting with password update processes?} We aim to identify and understand the challenges to contribute towards more secure and usable processes in the future. \item [Recommendations] \emph{How can websites be better supported to deploy more secure, easy-to-use, and more easily automated password update processes?} We give recommendations for service providers, password managers, and the research community. \end{enumerate}